 - Strategic Action Plan – How do I get there?
 What are my options?

-During this skills group series, each participant continues to meet with Dr. Harkness and begin to explore career options, which is Step II in the CDA Four-Step Process.
-Clients conduct industry research, watch videos from CDA’s large “Pathfinders for the Future” Career Resource Library, attend industry specific meetings and conduct fact-finding information interviews in their desire field to gain insights, refine and reinforce areas of opportunity.
+The Skills Identification Workshop takes place in a group setting, and each participant will continue to meet privately and begin to explore career options, which is Step II in CDA’s Four-Step Process.
+Clients conduct industry research, attend industry-specific meetings, and conduct informational fact-finding interviews in their desired field as they gain insights and refine and reinforce areas of opportunity.

-Toward the end of the skills group series, each participant will receive their career assessments with a detailed explanation of each tool, and then the Career Design Profile.
-As they work through the assessment results they will start narrowing down their Future Direction, which is Step III in the Career Design Re-Careering Process.
+Towards the end of the skills group series, each participant will receive their career assessments with an explanation of each tool, and finally their completed Career Design Profile.
+As they work through the assessment results, they will start narrowing down their Future Direction in Step III of CDA’s Four-Step Process.

-After completing the skills group series, each client will continue to work directly with Dr. Harkness on Step IV of the Career Change Process, the Strategic Action Plan.
-Step hour is where they develop and define a plan of action for their career transition.
+After completing the skills group series, each client will continue to work individually in Step IV, the Strategic Action Plan.
+Step IV is where a client develops and refines a plan of action for their career transition.

-Dr. Harkness understands that some clients in career transition will need to bridge to their next career with an interim step toward “Meaning and Money.”
-While they identify their future career focus a bridge job that will provide them with an income, but also more of a purpose then they currently have / or have had in their prior work.
+We understand that some clients in career transition will need an interim step or bridge to their next career.
+While they continue to fine-tune their future career focus, a bridge job will provide them with an income, and also with more of a clear purpose than they might currently have.

-Prospective clients that are interested in Dr. Harkness’ career coaching services met with her initially at her office in Garland, Texas and complete the “Identifying Your Career Satisfaction / Unrest Questionnaire“.
-This complimentary career assessment is the first of many career tools Dr. Harkness utilizes to help those in career crisis identify the dissatisfaction plaguing their worklife.
+Prospective clients interested in career coaching services initially meet with us and complete the “Identifying Your Career Satisfaction / Unrest Questionnaire.”
+This complimentary career assessment is the first of many career tools we utilizes to help those in career crisis identify the dissatisfaction that plagues their worklife.

-Get started today with completing the questionnaire and scheduling an initial appointment at no cost to explore your career options.
+Get started today by completing the questionnaire, scheduling an initial appointment at no cost and start to explore your career options.